Why choose Criminology and Criminal Justice MSc at Middlesex?

 The course is designed for graduate students seeking specialist studies in criminal justice and those currently employed in criminal and social justice organisations seeking to advance career and promotion opportunities.

-• A Leading Centre for Criminology: Middlesex has been at the forefront of criminological teaching and research since the 1970s.
-Study at a university that helped establish criminology as an independent discipline in the UK.
+Middlesex has been at the forefront of criminological teaching and research since the 1970s, and helped establish criminology as an independent discipline in the UK.

-• Practical experience: Participate in field trips to the criminal courts and prisons and hear from guest speakers in professional practice.
-Critically examine criminal justice policy-making and the intersecting role of stakeholder and civil society groups.
+- Participate in field trips to criminal courts and prisons, hear from guest speakers in professional practice, and critically examine criminal justice policy-making and the intersecting role of stakeholder and civil society groups.

 When you graduate, you’ll be equipped with the knowledge and skills to pursue a wide range of roles in criminal justice, policing, research, policy analysis, and beyond.
 You’ll also be well-prepared for further academic research, including PhD study.